↑ Like this article? Support us with a single click of the AD

 Harry Truman may have confirmed his ghost in a letter to his wife Bess,

 “I sit here while listening to the ghosts walk up and down the hallway.
 I can picture Andy arguing with Teddy”

 Meaning Andrew Jackson and Theodore Roosevelt.
 Whether it wishful imagery or actual experience is unknown.

 They all think Jackson’s ghost is ill-tempered.
-In life known for holding grudges, he felt the presidency was in hand in 1824 when being ousted by John Quincy Adams.
-Then elected in 1828, Jackson took out his anger on those who supported Adams.
+In life known for holding grudges, he felt the presidency was in hand in 1824.
+Ousted by John Quincy Adams, but finally elected in 1828.
+Jackson took out his anger Adams supporters.

 Speaking of Adams – –